bermeitinger-b/serviio/README.md

 * `-e SERVIIO_OPTS` for additional java runtime options - see this [page](http://www.serviio.org/component/content/article/10-uncategorised/43-supported-system-properties)
 ### User / Group Identifiers

 Sometimes when using data volumes (`-v` flags) permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
-Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" ™.
+Ensure the data volume directory on the host is owned by the same user you specify.
 In this instance `PUID=1001` and `PGID=1001`.
 To find yours use `id user` as below:

     $ id <dockeruser>